George Jerrard Wilkinson

 George joined the Schools Battalion Artists Rifles in December 1914.
 He became a sergeant in the 16th Middlesex Regiment which was a signalling battalion.
 There is a web posting of a unique scrapbook by a member of the regiment which features a pencil sketch of the composer drawn while the battalion was marching through France, presumably on its way to the Front.

 Comparing it with the morris side photograph is undoubtedly the same man, and probably the last record of him.
 Tasked with storming Hawthorn Redoubt on the 1st July 1916, the first day of the Battle of the Somme, his battalion suffered heavy casualties.
 He was killed that day at Beaumont Hamel and is commemorated on the Thiepval monument.

-In terms of original compositions, no works have been recorded but some were published, mostly in 1916, which implies they were published posthumously.
+In terms of original compositions, George Wilkinson published a handful during his lifetime, but most were published in 1916, which implies they were published posthumously.

 Titles currently listed by the British Library are the Choric Song from Tennyson’s “Lotos Eaters” (1916) a fairly substantial composition being scored for baritone solo, male chorus and orchestra, Four Songs about Children for voice and piano (1916), Nine Songs and Duets (1913), which are settings of various Japanese poems, and "Suzette" a song with words by Elizabeth B. Piercy (1916), the latter which Stephen Banfield writes is 'worth reviving for its Edwardian charm' (Sensibility and English Song, 134).

 A transcription of "Suzette" may be viewed here and bass-baritone Jamie W. Hall and Andrew Hayman, piano, have made the first professional recording of the song, available to listen here:

 On the basis of the Choric Song Wilkinson was evidently able to write for larger forces than just piano, although the